Nibezak/payflow-package/docs/core/reference/products.md

 ### Storing Prices Inclusive of Tax

-Lunar allows you to store pricing inclusive of tax if you need to.
+Payflow allows you to store pricing inclusive of tax if you need to.
 This is helpful if you need to show charm pricing, at
 $9.99 for example, which may not be possible if pricing is stored exclusive of tax due to rounding.

-To start you will need to set the `stored_inclusive_of_tax` config value in `lunar/pricing` to `true`.
+To start you will need to set the `stored_inclusive_of_tax` config value in `payflow/pricing` to `true`.
 Then you will need to ensure your default Tax Zone is set up correctly with the correct tax rates.

 Once set, the cart will automatically calculate the tax for you.

-If you need to show both ex. and inc. tax pricing on your product pages, you can use the following methods which are available on the `Lunar\Models\Price` model.
+If you need to show both ex. and inc. tax pricing on your product pages, you can use the following methods which are available on the `Payflow\Models\Price` model.

 ```php
 $price->priceIncTax();